-Mailchimp is a great email marketing solution, I won't deny that fact.
-But here is a close look at Mailchimp Alternatives for a mind-blowing email marketing strategy.
+When it comes to Email Marketing, Mailchimp is a great email marketing solution, I won’t deny that fact.
+But here is a close look at some alternatives to Mailchimp Alternatives that you might be looking for.
 What features must a good Mailchimp alternative have?

 Email marketing has become a major cornerstone that any serious business needs.
 Email marketing can never die.

 Last year, I saw a report of someone who made info products.
 He was able to make 1,554 sales alone- from email marketing.
 I could not hide my excitement!

 — Tomiwa 😎🔥 WordPress guru (@akanbitomjoe) May 11, 2020

 I have been using Mailchimp since 2017 and honestly, I have loved it.
 In fact, I currently use Mailchimp now because I am too lazy to move my list to a new email marketing solution.
 I however plan to move soon.
 This is why I want to help you by showing you the few alternatives to Mailchimp that actually stand out.